The Water of Earth

 ...

-SCUBA gear always fascinated me but I preferred that fascination from a safe distance, like far from the shore on Public Television shows about ocean life but life had other plans.
+SCUBA gear always fascinated me but I preferred that fascination from a safe distance, like far from the shore on Public Television shows about brightly colored or glowing ocean creatures but life had other plans.

-Dr. Park was already in hers and her equipment was loaded onto a ZODIAC, I didn't have time to get it all on, but I doffed my land gear and put on the vocal mask, tank, and goggles.
+Dr. Park was already in hers and her equipment was loaded onto a ZODIAC boat, I didn't have time to get it all on, but I doffed my land gear and put on the vocal mask, tank, and goggles.

 You just don't keep an allied commander waiting.